 Apple has pushed the iPad to new heights with changes to iPadOS.
 It started as a simple fork of iOS and has grown into an independent operating system with unique functions.
-Cursor support, file management, and multitasking features make the iPad a viable laptop alternative.
+Cursor support, file management, and Stage Manager make the iPad a viable laptop alternative.

-iPadOS and iOS still share much of the same code base; meaning iPadOS is only distinct in a few key features.
-These differences have increased and become more varied as Apple updates the two.
+iPadOS and iOS still share much of the same code base, meaning iPadOS is only distinct in a few key areas.
+These differences have increased over time, becoming more varied as Apple updates the two.

-Beginning with iOS 9, iPad software was showing a big shift from the iPhone with the added ability to have multiple apps on the same screen.
-This was later refined in iOS 11 with better file sharing and drag and drop gestures.
+Beginning with iOS 9, iPad software had shifted from the iPhone, adding the ability to use multiple apps on the same screen.
+Apple later refined this in iOS 11 with better file sharing and drag-and-drop gestures.

-iOS 13 arrived in 2019 with many new features across the ecosystem, and with it, iPadOS.
-With its improved split-screen, multi-window app states, and external storage support, iPads took a big leap forward as a laptop replacement.
+iOS 13 arrived in 2019 with new features across the ecosystem.
+Alongside it, the iPad version split into iPadOS.
+With their improved split-screen, multi-window app states, and external storage support, iPads took a significant leap forward as laptop replacements.

 What devices can run iPadOS?

-Apple held its annual WWDC in June 2020 and announced changes across all of their operating systems. iPadOS 14, which launched in September, received all the big changes from iOS 14 recieved along with some unique new features for iPad.
+Apple held its annual WWDC in June 2020, announcing changes across all of its operating systems. iPadOS 14, which launched in September, received most of the big changes from iOS 14 along with some unique tablet-specific features.

-Previous versions of iOS and iPadOS would have many UI elements take over the entire screen.
-Now, incoming calls, Siri, and search take up only small portions of the screen.
+Previous versions of iOS and iPadOS would include some UI elements that took over the entire screen.
+Starting with iPadOS 14, incoming calls, Siri, and search take up only small portions of available area.

-Siri is completely redesigned to take up a small corner of the screen and appears as a colorful circle.
-Text appears above the circle when Siri makes a response.
+Siri is redesigned to take up a small corner of the screen, appearing as a colorful and animated circle.
+Text appears above the circle when Siri responds.

-Universal search now looks very similar to the Spotlight search on macOS.
-When triggered, usually with CMD+ Space when on a physical keyboard, the search bar shows up floating above the content.
+Universal search now looks similar to Spotlight search on macOS.
+When triggered with Cmd + Space on a physical keyboard, the search bar appears and floats in front of visible content.

-Incoming calls now slide in as a notification pane and do not take over the screen.
+Incoming calls now slide in as a notification pane without taking over the screen.
 However, users can change this behavior back to the full-screen view in settings.

 ARKit 4 with LiDAR

-The latest iPad Pros launched with LiDAR sensors on the rear of the device.
-ARKit 4 will now enable developers to directly take advantage of the sensor.
+The 2020 iPad Pros launched with LiDAR sensors on the device's backside.
+ARKit 4 now lets developers take advantage of the sensor directly.

-LiDAR sensor is also in the iPhone 12 Pro series that launched this fall. iPad-based LiDAR gave developers a head start on preparing their AR experiences.
+The LiDAR sensor is also in the iPhone 12 Pro series. iPad-based LiDAR gave developers a head start on preparing their AR experiences.
 Apple will likely make it easy to port existing ARKit apps to rumored AR and VR wearables in the future.

-iPhone and iPad have both benefitted from parallel development; hardware innovations trickling back and forth between the devices as Apple pushes each form factor to its limit.
-The software, however, hasn't seen the same benefit.
+iPhone and iPad have both benefitted from parallel development.
+Hardware innovations have trickled between the devices as Apple pushed each form factor to its limit.
+However, the software hasn't always seen the same benefit.

-What is good for a small phone display isn't likely going to translate well to a large tablet, and vice versa.
-This is why differentiation between the operating systems was needed, and the following features are unique to iPadOS.
+What works for a small phone display may not translate well to a large tablet and vice versa.
+These distinct needs led Apple to differentiate the operating systems, spawning the following features unique to iPadOS.

-iPads are generally much larger than iPhones and have a more square 4:3 aspect ratio, which makes it easy to display multiple apps on the screen.
-The initial development of Split View was done to have multiple full-sized or reduced view apps on the screen.
+iPads are much larger than iPhones with a more square 4:3 aspect ratio.
+This size and shape makes it easy to display multiple apps on the screen.
+Apple's Split View shows multiple full-sized or reduced-view apps side-by-side on the screen.

-First, you will need to consider which apps you want in your Split View.
-To create a Split View workspace you will need to have one of the apps open, and access to the second app's icon.
-Drag the second app's icon to the very edge of the screen to enter Split View.
+To set this up, you will first need to consider which apps you want in Split View.
+To create a Split View workspace, start with one of the apps open, and then you'll need access to the second app's icon.
+Then, drag the second app's icon to the screen's very edge to enter Split View.

-This can be achieved using one of three methods:
+You can find the secondary app icon using one of three methods:

 1. Drag an app from the dock into Split View.